Movie Challenge: A Living on the Edge Triple Feature

 One of the Movie Challenges in which I participate is a monthly random draw of select Flickchart users.
-I will watch one or more movies which I haven't already seen from near the top of that user's chart.
+I will watch one or more movies that I haven't already seen from near the top of that user's chart.
 In July, I drew the chart of Quirky, a.k.a.
-Josh Haysom, a Flickcharter who shares my favorite movie of all-time, The Godfather, Part II, and is otherwise highly compatible with my taste.
-He was the highest scoring contributor to my Potluck Film Fest last year, recommending my top two movies of the entire year-long challenge, and he almost always comes in at or near the top of my movie compatibility calculations.
+Josh Haysom, a Flickcharter who shares my favorite movie of all-time, THE GODFATHER, PART II, and is otherwise highly compatible with my taste.
+He was the highest-scoring contributor to my Potluck Film Fest last year, recommending my top two movies of the entire year-long challenge, and he almost always comes in at or near the top of my movie compatibility calculations.

 My top three unseen movies from Quirky's chart were all, to varying degrees, about people struggling on the fringes.
-The first, Mon Oncle Antoine, was by far the most gentle of this informal trilogy.
-Even so, it covered ideas that would recur throughout all three movies, namely the carnal impulses that represent people at their most animalistic and the inescapable spectre of death; that these two factors are felt even more acutely by those who are barely surviving is especially relevant to both Luis Bunuel's Los Olvidados (1958) and Shôhei Imamura's retelling of The Ballad of Narayama (1983).
+The first, MON ONCLE ANTOINE, was by far the most gentle of this informal trilogy.
+Even so, it covered ideas that would recur throughout all three movies, namely the carnal impulses that represent people at their most animalistic and the inescapable specter of death; that these two factors are felt even more acutely by those who are barely surviving is especially relevant to both Luis Bunuel's LOS OLVIDADOS (1958) and Shôhei Imamura's retelling of THE BALLAD OF NARAYAMA (1983).

 MON ONCLE ANTOINE is a quiet French Canadian drama which presents a coming-of-age story within the environment of a depressed rural community.
 While unusual for Hollywood, this type of humanist slice-of-life is a fairly common occurrence in foreign art films, and I enjoy it more often than not.